 1. Prioritize Value in Your App Development Strategy

-Every action taken within your app must add real value to the user’s experience.
-Whether it’s entertainment, convenience, or efficiency, end-users expect something in return for their time.
-If your app doesn’t meet these digital expectations, users will quickly abandon it.
+Every action in your app must add real value to the user’s experience.
+Everything else should be removed.
+Whether it’s for entertainment, convenience, or efficiency, this value must be experienced by your end-users.

-Ask yourself: why should users download and continue using your app?
-A compelling, unique value proposition should be clear from the moment users land on your app store page or marketing site.
-Whether your app saves time, simplifies a task, or provides entertainment, its core value should be instantly recognizable and communicated.
-Marketing is key to successfully communicating value.
+Ask yourself: why should users download and continue to use your app?
+A compelling USP should be clear from the moment users find your app store page or marketing site.
+Whether your app saves time, simplifies a task, or provides entertainment, its core value must be instantly understood.
+Marketing is key to successfully communicating this value.
 For example, this Fortune 500 Medical Company’s sales enablement app added value by simplifying their selling process.

-Offering a free version of your app lowers the barrier to entry, making it easier for users to experience the value of your product.
-From a psychological standpoint, generating value is easier when the baseline is free.
-However, many businesses struggle with monetization.
-If you plan to introduce a subscription model or in-app purchases, be transparent about costs.
-Avoid deceptive paywalls that force users into subscriptions after they’ve invested time in your app.
-This can create frustration and lead to high churn rates.
+Offering a freemium model for your app lowers the barrier to entry, making it easier for users to experience your app’s value right away.
+With freemium models, remember to avoid deceptive paywalls that force users into subscriptions after a key event, especially when they’ve invested a good chunk of time in your app.
+This can lead to frustration and high churn rates.

 How does your app make life easier?
 Does it simplify online transactions, streamline communication, or offer one-tap access to information?
 The best apps remove friction from these everyday tasks.
-It’s perfectly fine to review other app verticals to gather ideas for your own app (we do this all the time).
 Some examples of convenience-driven apps include:

-- Banking apps that eliminate the need for in-person visits.
+- Banking apps that eliminate the need for in-person visits (Chase).

-- Navigation apps that provide real-time traffic updates.
+- Navigation apps that provide real-time traffic updates (Google Maps).

-- Task management apps that help users organize their calendars.
+- Task management apps that help users organize their calendars (Trello).

 - The non-profit app A Little Is Much offers a simpler option to donate.

-If your app doesn’t offer a significant convenience factor, your app is definitely missing the mark and needs to be updated.
+If your app doesn’t offer a significant convenience factor, there’s room for opportunity.

-Apps must evolve with their users’ needs because your new end-users are getting older and younger simultaneously.
-It’s important to monitor customer feedback, track user behavior, and implement periodic updates to improve functionality.
-For customer insights, use tools like:
+Apps must evolve with your users’ needs, as end users are not only getting older but also younger.
+To stay relevant, it’s important to monitor customer feedback, track user behavior, and implement periodic updates to improve functionality.
+For customer insights, leverage tools like:

 - In-app surveys to gather user feedback.